How to set up your new Android phone

 One of Google's much-loved pre-installed apps and services would be Google Photos.
 This app allows you to store your photos on Google.
 Doing so has two advantages: First, you can no longer lose your precious photos on the smartphone.
 Secondly, you can delete the pictures after uploading them from your smartphone and free up additional storage space on your device for new photos.

-For a long time now, Google Photos offered unlimited storage space - but now Google counts the number of uploaded pictures against your storage quota.
-Despite this development, Google Photos is still a good way to manage photos on your smartphone though.
-Because even without a backup, the main drawing point is this: Photos are automatically tagged and can be easily searched.
+For a long time now, Google Photos offered unlimited storage space—but now Google counts the number of uploaded pictures against your storage quota.
+While you still get to enjoy 15 GB of free storage, the first subscription level would cost $1.99 monthly.
+For that, you get 100 GB of Google One storage including a free VPN service.
+Google Photos is still a good way to manage photos on your smartphone though.
+Even without a backup, the main drawing point is this: Photos are automatically tagged and can be easily searched.

-Give your phone a personal touch.
+Give your smartphone a personal touch!
 A new wallpaper, a different ringtone, or even a different launcher will give your smartphone a completely new look.
-In a separate article, we will guide you one where to find wallpapers, ringtones, icon packs and launchers, and which are the ones that we recommend:
+In a separate article we show you where to find wallpapers, ringtones, and launchers, and which ones we recommend:

 Conclusion